Table of Contents

 In your opinion, why is astrophotography important?

-This is what Adam said:
+This is what Adam told me:

 Astrophotography is a means to capture and appreciate the world around us.
 As is often said, all of our concerns here on Earth are certainly important to us… but as part of the greater realms of things, everything that we are, is a very very small part of a very large Universe.
 Looking to the sky enables us face the great expanses of space and time that we were born into and get to experience briefly.
 Astrophotography leans into this sentiment and allows us to deeply admire the sublime beauty of everything else.